-We often add a caveat to our blog posts along the line of ‘always speak with your doctor first’ – and that isn’t going to change.
+I often add a caveat to my blog posts along the line of ‘always speak with your doctor first’ – and that isn’t going to change.
 However, one UK-based study has suggested that seeking insomnia help from your doctor probably won’t increase your chances of beating insomnia.

 474 individuals over the age of 18 were surveyed after a year of reporting insomnia symptoms to determine whether those who sought medical advice showed signs of improvement compared to those who did not.